jtaby/Waldo/README.md

 - Open MacVim.app and trigger VimAck using the `<leader>f` mapping

 *NOTE:* Make sure you `cd` into your project folder.
 If you don't,

-## Release Notes

-The current version (0.2) of VimAck only supports case-insensitive, non-regex searches.
-It also expects you to launch it with a project directory from the command line.

 ## Changelog